danielewood/sierra-wireless-modems/README.md

     Revision: 002.026
     Customer: Generic-Laptop
     ```

 4. Change Modem Identity (Generic, Lenovo, or Dell)
-    a.
-Change Modem into a Generic Sierra Wireless em7455/mc7455
+    + Change Modem into a Generic Sierra Wireless em7455/mc7455
         ```
         AT!USBVID=1199
         AT!USBPID=9071,9070
         AT!USBPRODUCT="EM7455"
         AT!PRIID="9904609","002.026","Generic-Laptop"
         ```
-    b.
-Change Modem into a Lenovo em7455/mc7455 (Use this if installing in a Lenovo)
+    + Change Modem into a Lenovo em7455/mc7455 (Use this if installing in a Lenovo)
         ```
 	AT!USBVID=1199
         AT!USBPID=9079,9078
         AT!USBPRODUCT="Sierra Wireless EM7455 Qualcomm Snapdragon X7 LTE-A"
         AT!PRIID="9904609","002.026","Lenovo-Storm"
         ```
-    c.
-Change Modem into a Dell DW5811e em7455/mc7455
+    + Change Modem into a Dell DW5811e em7455/mc7455
         ```
         AT!USBVID=413C
         AT!USBPID=81B6,81B5